 Excess/dominant estrogen and the liver are closely linked because your liver is responsible for detoxing hormones.
 A normally functioning liver will have no problem sorting out the overabundance of estrogen under normal circumstances, but since people with hormonal acne don’t have balanced hormones, the liver becomes overwhelmed and the excess estrogen gets recirculated through the body.
 This inevitably results in acne.

 In order to reverse these effects, you must detox the liver to make its job easier.
-One method to doing this is liver flush.
+One method of doing this is to do a liver flush.
 While a little drastic for some people with delicate constitutions, it has worked well for many people.
-I’m not going to lie, a liver flush isn’t a very fun experience, but most people will notice a huge difference once your liver is better able to detox and sift through the excess estrogens.
+I’m not going to lie, a liver flush isn’t a very fun experience, but most people will notice a huge difference once their liver is better able to detox and sift through the excess estrogens.
 If liver flushing isn’t for you, read on!
 There are supplements that can do it for you in a much more non-invasive manner, though the results may take longer.
 I am personally okay with a slower approach.

 Burdock root is an herb that will purify the blood, detox the liver, and balances blood sugar (another factor DEEPLY involved in getting clear skin).
 It’s also incredibly nourishing for hair, skin, and nails too so what’s not to love?
 I recommend this burdock supplement.

 You can also eat more of certain foods to help support a healthy liver.
 These include: